855-693-3572 X 1 Delray Beach and I'll help you understand all the expenses and identify any errors.

 - Appraisal Fee

 - Credit Report

 - Escrow Account

-At closing, the following taxes are usually collected (More information)
+At closing, these taxes are usually paid (Details)

 - Property Taxes

 - Transfer Taxes and Recording Fees

 Insurance fees due at closing (Details)

 - Homeowners Insurance